Top 10 Fish for a 10-Gallon Aquarium

 One of our most frequently asked questions is “What can I put in a 10-gallon aquarium?”
 When you’re surrounded by hundreds of freshwater fish at a fish store, the possibilities just seem endless!
 Whether you like livebearers, cichlids, or killifish, check out our top 10 list of both popular and uncommon fish to help you discover a new species that you just have to try.

 Let’s start off with a top-dwelling fish, which can be hard to find for a 10-gallon tank.
 Nannostomus eques is also called the hockeystick pencilfish and diptail pencilfish because of the way its mouth points toward the surface and its tail dips downward at a diagonal angle.
 The nice thing about brown pencilfish is that they are relatively cheap compared to other pencilfish species, so it’s easier on the wallet to purchase a healthy school of at least five or six fish.
 Like most surface dwellers, they have the tendency to jump, so you’ll need a tight aquarium lid to keep them contained.
 Also, they have very small mouths, so feed them size-appropriate foods like baby brine shrimp, daphnia, and Easy Fry and Small Fish Food.
+For more information, read our full article on pencilfish.

 Brown or diptail pencilfish